JulienBernardo2/Unix-Online-Server/INSTALL.md

      - sudo systemctl enable deployment.service
      - sudo systemctl start deployment.service

-  7.
+  7. After these steps you will create the timer by running the command __(sudo nano /etc/systemd/system/deployment.timer)__ and adding the lines
+     - [Unit]
+     - Description = Timer for the service
+     - [Timer]
+     - OnUnitActiveSec=15sec
+     - OnBootSec=10
+     - [Install]
+     - WantedBy=timers.target

+  9. Repeat step 2 and step 6 *(but with deployment.timer instead of .service)*

-  8. After that you could test to see if your service works by editing your file and reloading the page.
+  10. After that you could test to see if your service works by editing your file and reloading the page.